prathikkantarajgowda/chocolatechip/README.md

 ## Credits
 Huge thanks to nwxnk for helping me debug chocolatechip and fix the timing.
 I'm also greatly in debt to Tobias V. Langhoff for his high-level guide to writing a CHIP-8 emulator.
-Its excellent and is linked below.
+It's excellent and is linked below.

 ## Installation